 Here are some completely personal, non-medical, non-advisory thoughts on the topic from my almost 5 decades of type 1 diabetes.

 Some of the ways I filter/assess things that are said to me be my health care professionals:

 - Does the health care professional have t1 diabetes or have graduate level studies in diabetes or significant experience with t1 diabetes?

 If not be extremely wary of any advice or treatments being offered.
-Diabetes is complex and the field changes, medical school or nursing school.
+Diabetes is complex and the field changes, medical school or nursing school spends very little time on t1 diabetes and just covers the basic theory-not the infinitely complex variables that affect blood sugar.
 Ask yourself does generalist training in nursing or medicine provide sufficiently detailed knowledge of type 1 diabetes.
 The frequency of missed diagnosis of type 1 diabetes in GP offices suggests that ignorance even of the symptoms is rife amongst non-diabetes specialist physicians.